airpair/creating-container-components-part-1-shadow-dom/post.md

 But it isn't.
 For all the purposes mentioned earlier--script execution context, events, and styles--our light DOM content remains in the light DOM and our shadow DOM content is still totally isolated in the shadow DOM.

 It's useful to think of this as if they're each processed separately before ever rendering together.

-TODO: Insert Image (of empty `ot-site` and plain unstyled "I render in...")

 ![light DOM content](https://content-na.drive.amazonaws.com/cdproxy/templink/VKTQbBMhqWWwQsh0rMv4w_NHEfg0Iol2Op9-jNc3gNgLAYspN)